pdfernhout/High-Performance-Organizations-Reading-List/README.md

 # High Performance Organizations Reading List

+Most of these books, web pages, and videos are about how to design better organizations.
+Some are about how to be more effective individuals within the organizations we currently have.

 ### Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency
 by Tom DeMarco
 https://www.amazon.com/Slack-Getting-Burnout-Busywork-Efficiency/dp/0767907698/

 There is a tradeoff between efficiency (meeting previous well-defined needs with minimal effort) versus effectiveness (meeting newly emerging needs with flexibility and responsiveness through organizational learning).
 If you optimize only for efficiency in meeting previous needs from past opportunities, you will by neccessity eliminate your organizations's capacity to respond effectively to future needs from newly emerging opportunities.
 This ability to learn and grow as an organization requires "slack" time.
-Middle management has a vital role to play in organizational adaptibility -- but only if they are not overscheduled.
+Middle management has a vital role to play in organizational adaptability -- but only if they are not over-scheduled.

 ### The Happiness Track: How to Apply the Science of Happiness to Accelerate Your Success
 by Emma Seppala